fajrulaulia/bluebee-chatt/README.md

 # neutron-chatt
-Neutron chatt is a chatt application and tracking friends, build from React Native and Firebase
+Neutron chatt is a chatt application and tracking friends, build from React Native and Firebase(for Auth and Chatt DB using Firestore)

 ## Requirements
 - Firesbase services like